ni/nimi-python/docs/nidmm/functions.rst

 .. py:method:: self_test()

     Performs a self-test on the DMM to ensure that the DMM is functioning properly.
 Self-test does not calibrate the DMM.

-    .. note:: This method calls :py:meth:`nidmm.Session.reset`, and any configurations previous to the call will be lost.
-All properties will be set to their default values after the call returns.

-    :rtype: tuple (self_test_result, self_test_message)

-        WHERE

-        self_test_result (int):

-            Contains the value returned from the instrument self-test.
 Zero indicates success.

     On the NI 4080/4082 and NI 4070/4072, the error code 1013 indicates that you should check the fuse and replace it, if necessary.

+    Raises `SelfTestFailureError` on self test failure.
+Properties on exception object:

+    - code - failure code from driver
+    - message - status message from driver

     .. note:: Self-test does not check the fuse on the NI 4065, NI 4071, and NI 4081.
 Hence, even if the fuse is blown on the device, self-test does not return error code 1013.

-        self_test_message (str):

-            This parameter contains the string returned from the instrument self-test.
-The array must contain at least 256 elements.

-            For the NI 4050 and NI 4060, the error codes returned for self-test failures include the following:

-            -  NIDMM_ERROR_AC_TEST_FAILURE
-            -  NIDMM_ERROR_DC_TEST_FAILURE
-            -  NIDMM_ERROR_RESISTANCE_TEST_FAILURE

-            These error codes indicate that the DMM should be repaired.

-            For the NI 4080/4081/4082 and the NI 4070/4071/4072, the error code returned for a self-test failure is NIDMM_ERROR_SELF_TEST_FAILURE.
-            This error code indicates that the DMM should be repaired.
+    .. note:: This method calls :py:meth:`nidmm.Session.reset`, and any configurations previous to the call will be lost.
+All properties will be set to their default values after the call returns.